justinca/w0abe-blog/content/blog/projects/$1-blog/index.md

 ## The *$1/ Year Blog

 The first step is to get the domain name for your call sign from [Ionos](https://www.ionos.com/).
 There may be other sites that you can get a domain for $1 for the first year but at the time of writing Ionos is it.
-It really doesn't matter where you get your domain from as long as the price is right..
+It really doesn't matter where you get your domain from as long as the price is right.

-Next clone the [Gatsby Starter Blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog) - look familiar?.
+Next clone the [Gatsby Starter Blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog) - look familiar?
 This requires knowledge of git.
 If you know the basics keep trudging ahead, if you don't now is a good time to [dig in](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/).

 From the terminal...